r0oth3x49/udemy-dl/README.md

                    [--unsafe] [--sub-only] [--skip-sub]
                    course

-A cross-platform python based utility to download courses from udemy for personal offline use.
+A cross-platform python based utility to download courses from Udemy for personal offline use.

 positional arguments: